rabbitmq/rabbitmq-website/site/streams.md

 will be transferred if a re-joining replica is behind the leader.
 This "catching up" process does not affect leader availability.

-Replicas must be explicitly added to
+Replicas must be explicitly added.
-When a new replica is [added](#replica-management), it will synchronise the entire queue state from the leader, similarly to classic mirrored queues.
+When a new replica is [added](#replica-management), it will synchronise the entire stream state from the leader, similarly to classic mirrored queues.

 ### <a id="quorum-requirements" class="anchor" href="#quorum-requirements">Fault Tolerance and Minimum Number of Replicas Online</a>